Australian Government Bureau of Meteorology

 Dromedary 7 day forecast

-Today: Partly cloudy.
-Medium chance of showers, most likely in the late morning and afternoon.
-The chance of a thunderstorm from the late morning, possibly severe with damaging winds and heavy rain which may lead to flash flooding.
-Winds N/NW 15 to 25 km/h tending NE/SE 15 to 20 km/h in the evening then becoming light in the late evening.
-Overnight temperatures falling to the low to mid 20s with daytime temperatures reaching the mid to high 30s.
+Today: Cloudy.
+Very high chance of rain.
+The chance of a thunderstorm in the afternoon and evening, possibly severe with heavy rain which may lead to flash flooding in the late afternoon and evening.
+Damaging winds possible in the N. Winds E/SE 35 to 55 km/h decreasing to 25 to 40 km/h in the middle of the day then decreasing to 20 to 30 km/h in the early afternoon.
+Overnight temperatures falling to the low 20s with daytime temperatures reaching the mid to high 20s.

 (km/h)9